 - 7-3.
-Personnel Direction Motion of Unit Modification The Administrative Services Director may propose, during the same period for filing a Petition for Decertification, that an established unit be modified in accordance with the following procedure: - 1) The Administrative Services Director shall give written notice of the proposed Unit Modification of Modifications to all employee organizations that may be affected by the proposed change.
-Said written notification shall contain the Administrative Services Director rationale for the proposed change including all information which justifies the change pursuant to the criteria established in Section 6-5 for appropriateness of Units.
-Additionally, the Administrative Services Director shall provide all affected employee organizations with all correspondence, memoranda, and other documents which relate to any input regarding the Unit Modification which may have been received by the City or from affected employees and/or sent by the City to affected employees; - 2) Following receipt of the Administrative Services Director Proposal for Unit Modification any affected employee organization shall be afforded not less than thirty (30) days to receive input from its members regarding the proposed change and to formulate a written and/or oral response to the Motion for Unit Modification to the Personnel Commission: - The Personnel Commission shall conduct a noticed Public Hearing regarding the Motion for Unit Modification at which time all affected employee organizations and other interested parties shall be heard.
+Personnel Direction Motion of Unit Modification The Director of Human Resources may propose, during the same period for filing a Petition for Decertification, that an established unit be modified in accordance with the following procedure: - The Director of Human Resources shall give written notice of the proposed Unit Modification or Modifications to all employee organizations that may be affected by the proposed change.
+Said written notification shall contain the Director of Human Resources rationale for the proposed change including all information which justifies the change pursuant to the criteria established in Section 6-5 for appropriateness of Units.
+Additionally, the Director of Human Resources shall provide all affected employee organizations with all correspondence, memoranda, and other documents which relate to any input regarding the Unit Modification which may have been received by the City or from affected employees and/or sent by the City to affected employees; - Following receipt of the Director of Human Resources Proposal for Unit Modification any affected employee organization shall be afforded not less than thirty (30) days to receive input from its members regarding the proposed change and to formulate a written and/or oral response to the Motion for Unit Modification to the Personnel Commission:

+MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT C - MODIFICATION TO EMPLOYEE-EMPLOYER RELATIONS RESOLUTION

+- 3) The Personnel Commission shall conduct a noticed Public Hearing regarding the Motion for Unit Modification at which time all affected employee organizations and other interested parties shall be heard.
 The Personnel Commission shall make a determination regarding the proposed Unit Modification which determination may include a granting of the motion, a denying of the motion, or other appropriate orders relating to the appropriate creation of Bargaining Units.
-Following the Personnel Commission's determination of the composition of the appropriate Unit or Units, it shall give written notice of such determination to all affected employee organizations;

-MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT C - MODIFICATIONS TO EMPLOYEE-EMPLOYER RELATIONS RESOLUTION

-- 4) Any party who chooses to appeal from the decision of the Personnel Commission is entitled to appeal in accordance with the provision of Section 14-4 of Resolution Number 3335. - B. During the term of the agreement, the City and the Association agree to update the Employee-Employer Relations Resolution to reflect current State law.
+Following the Personnel Commission's determination of the composition of the appropriate Unit or Units, it shall give written notice of such determination to all affected employee organizations; - 4) Any party who chooses to appeal from the decision of the Personnel Commission is entitled to appeal in accordance with the provision of Section 14-4 of Resolution Number 3335. - B. During the term of the agreement, the City and the Association agree to update the Employee-Employer Relations Resolution to reflect current State law.

-MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT D - MODIFICATIONS TO PERSONNEL RULE 19
+MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT D - MODIFICATION TO PERSONNEL RULE 19